Short-Term vs. Long-Term Loans | SMB Compass

 Short-Term vs. Long Term Loans

-- When you need the funds.
+- How soon you need the money

 - The existing financial health of your business